 Director: Garry Marshall

-I admit I watch this show with great terpidation.
-I've so sick of the old man-young woman pairs in romantic or any movies for that matter.
-I actually cringe in The Entrapment - Sean Connery looks like he needs a walking stick.
-In The Horse Whisperer and Up Close And Personal, I close my eyes whenever I envision Robert Redford's senior citizen and wrinkly arms caressing a young woman's.
-I swallowed a gulp when I saw Harrison Ford's less-than-flattering body in Six Days, Seven Nights, and I screamed in terror when I saw Clint Eastwood's bare-chested love scene in True Crime.
-It is simply awful to see these men struggling to match the vibrant liveliness of their granddaughters... sorry, co-stars.
-These men age gracefully, true, but put them next to Catherine Zeta-Jones and I'm hard-pressed not to think Cradle snatcher.
+I admit I watch this show with great trepidation.
+I’ve so sick of the much older man-young woman pairs in romantic or any movies for that matter.
+I actually cringed watching The Entrapment – Sean Connery looks like he needs a walking stick.
+In The Horse Whisperer and Up Close and Personal, I closed my eyes whenever I envision Robert Redford’s wrinkly arms caressing a young woman’s.
+I swallowed a gulp when I saw Harrison Ford‘s less-than-flattering body in Six Days, Seven Nights, and I screamed in terror when I saw Clint Eastwood‘s bare-chested love scene in True Crime.
+It is simply awful to see these men struggling to match the vibrant liveliness of their granddaughters… sorry, co-stars.

-Hence it is with great joy and relief when I actually enjoyed RB tremendously.
+Hence it is with great joy and relief when I actually enjoyed Runaway Bride.
 It is so warm and romantic that all my readiness to shriek in terror should Richard Gere takes off his shirt gives way to sheer cozy enjoyment.
-I rest my head on hubby's shoulder and enjoyed the movie instead.
+I rest my head on hubby’s shoulder and enjoyed the movie instead.

 In a spooky parallel to real life scenario, Julia Roberts is Maggie, an infamous woman who had left three men standing at the altar and counting.
 She is on the verge of marrying Bob and the town is taking bets and looking for gifts that can be returnable.
 At the other side of the country, Ike Graham, a columnist with a head too big for his body, is in need of an idea to meet his deadline.
 His life isn’t too sunny: his ex is his boss and his column is reviled by many women as diatribes and rants against them.
 When one of Maggie’s ex bumps into Ike and tells the man about her, Ike cooks up a column comparing Maggie to infamous man-eating Hindu and Roman goddesses.
 Needless to say, Maggie is not amused.
 Her letter to the editor – Ike’s ex – strikes a chord with the latter and Ike is soon fired.